Disability studies professor Margaret Price offers a different way of thinking about disability in the academy.

 To illustrate this theory, she presents findings from an interview study with disabled faculty.
 Her analysis of these findings illustrates ways that precarity manifests for disabled faculty, but also ways that, through collective accountability, we can push back against the neoliberal logics of the university.
 Through acts of micro-rebellion as well as efforts toward structural change, we can work toward greater justice, not only for disabled individuals, but also within the discipline of DS itself.
 Although her analysis was based on faculty members, she draws attention to information and strategies that are applicable to all UW employees as well as students.

 About the speaker

 Margaret Price is an associate professor of English at The Ohio State University, specializing in disability studies and rhetoric/composition/literacy.

 This event is sponsored in part by (in no particular order): Renison University College, the Equity Office; Human Resources; the Women’s Studies program; the UW Staff Association; the Department of Sexuality, Marriage, and Family Studies; and the Dean of Arts Office.

-Don't miss the faculty/employee workshop, "Creating a Culture of Access for Mental Disability in University Space," on February 14.
+Faculty and other employees: don't miss the 'Creating a Culture of Access for Mental Disability in University Space' workshop on February 14.